 As with ice, we have them in the Indonesian dessert, cendol, from restaurants.
 Knock on wood, we haven’t had any stomach issues yet.

 23. Reduce plastic usage and bring a water bottle.

 Plastic is an issue in Bali.
-With all of the tourists on the island, the amount of plastic bottles, straws, and bags, add up in the landfill or washes up on the beaches.
+With all of the tourists on the island, the number of plastic bottles, straws, and bags, add up in the landfill or washes up on the beaches.

 24. Once a year, Bali celebrates Nyepi (Day of Silence).